typhoon-kim/generate-metadata-for-md/README.md

 - route: Path of the note (file path)
 - created: Creation date and time of the note
 - updated: Last modified date and time of the note
+- outline: Outline of the note 🆕
 - tags: List of tags included in the note
 - links: Hyperlinks included in the note
-- summary: 300 characters or less document summary 🆕
+- summary: 300 characters or less document summary
-- images: The string array of the image src in the document 🆕
+- images: The string array of the image src in the document

 `link_list.json` contains Obsidian backlink entries for all notes, including the following fields: